-- hardware and software devices that are installed either physically or logically inline (depending on the application type) on your TDM, analog, and VoIP trunking to continuously monitor, secure, log, and control all inbound and outbound voice traffic in real time.
-Each Communication Appliance contains one or more Cards that provide one or more span interfaces (called Spans in the ETM System).
+• ETM® Communication Appliances are switch/media independent hardware and software devices that are installed either physically or logically inline (depending on the application type) on your TDM, analog, and SIP/VoIP trunking to continuously monitor, secure, log, and control all inbound and outbound voice traffic in real time.
+Each Communication Appliance provides one or more span interfaces (called Spans in the ETM System).
 Several versions of the ETM Communication Appliance are available to suit different sizes of enterprises and circuit types.
-All Appliances can be remotely managed and upgraded. - ETM[®] Application Appliance that supports Call Recording storage, which can also be remotely managed.
+All Appliances can be remotely managed and upgraded.